 The proper operation of Unmanned Aircraft Systems (UAS), commonly known as drones, is critical to the safety of commercial and general aviation at Tampa International Airport and Hillsborough County’s general aviation airports.

 If you are a recreational user flying your drone within a five mile radius of the uncontrolled general aviation airports operated by the Authority, Peter O. Knight, Plant City or Tampa Executive Airports, you MUST notify the Airport and the FAA.

 Recreational and hobby operators need to adhere to the following safety guidelines as well as Hillsborough County Aviation Authority’s (HCAA) ordinances, effective Sept.
 1, 2017.

-- Fly your drone within visual line of sight.
+- Always fly your drone within visual line of sight.

 - Do not fly near airports, stadiums, or groups of people.

-- Never fly your drone near other aircraft.
+- Never fly a drone near other aircraft.

 - Never fly your drone near emergency response efforts, such as fires.

-- Never fly your drone under the influence.
+- Never fly your drone under the influence of drugs or alcohol.

 - If you see a safety issue involving drones, contact local law enforcement immediately.

 The interactive map below represents a five-mile radius around the Tampa International Airport.
 The FAA has announced that all recreational and commercial drone pilots are able to obtain authorization to fly in Tampa International Airport’s controlled airspace by utilizing the Low Altitude Authorization and Notification System (LAANC).
 The interactive map also represents the restricted areas where no drone operations are authorized, as well as the 100’, 200’, and 300’ foot altitude restrictions around Peter O. Knight, Plant City, and Tampa Executive airports.
 Enter the location that you will be operating your drone to see if you are within a zone requiring Airport and FAA notification, a restricted zone, or altitude-restricted zone, or an area covered by LAANC.
 Go to www.FAA.gov/UAS to learn more about the latest UAS rules.